A virtual event dedicated to transcatheter treatment strategies for coronary and structural heart disease

 Chair: Azeem Latib, New York, US

-Panel: Anita Asgar Chicago, US; Vinayak Bapat, New York, US; Neil Fam, Toronto, CA; Susheel Kodali, New York, US; Nicolas Van Mieghem, Rotterdam, NL
+Panel: Anita Asgar Chicago, US; Manaf Assafin, New York, US; Neil Fam, Toronto, CA; Susheel Kodali, New York, US; Scott Lim, Charlottesville, US; Nicolas Van Mieghem, Rotterdam, NL

 6:20 PM - 7:00 PM (CEST)